Provable Phase Retrieval with Mirror Descent: Introduction

 \subsection{Prior work}

-{ Our review here is by no means exhaustive and the interested reader should refer to the following references for comprehensive reviews \cite{shechtman_phase_2014,JaganathanReview16,fannjiang_numerics_2020,vaswani_non-convex_2020}.
+{ Our review here is by no means exhaustive and the interested reader should refer to the following references for comprehensive reviews \tcb{\cite{shechtman_phase_2014,JaganathanReview16,fannjiang_numerics_2020,vaswani_non-convex_2020}}.

-\paragraph*{\textbf{Feasibility formulation of constrained phase retrieval}} In the one-dimensional case with Fourier measurements, it was shown by \cite{akutowicz_determination_1956,akutowicz_determination_1957,walther_question_1963} that the phase retrieval problem without any a priori constraints lacks uniqueness (up to trivial ambiguities).
-This fundamental barrier does not apply in higher dimensions as pointed out in \cite{BruckSodin79}, and uniqueness was shown to hold "generically" in \cite{barakat_algorithms_1985}.
+\paragraph*{\textbf{Feasibility formulation of constrained phase retrieval}} \tcb{In the one-dimensional case with Fourier measurements, it was shown by \cite{akutowicz_determination_1956,akutowicz_determination_1957,walther_question_1963} (see also \cite{Beinert15,Bendory2017} in the discrete case) that the phase retrieval problem without any a priori constraints lacks uniqueness (up to trivial ambiguities).
+This fundamental barrier does not apply in higher dimensions as pointed out in \cite{BruckSodin79} and shown in \cite{hayes_reconstruction_1982} for band-limited 2D signals, and uniqueness was shown to hold "generically" in \cite{barakat_algorithms_1985}.}